dontKnew/cheatsheet/javascript/adonisjs.md

 iii. comments : {{-- Your Code that not display in browser --}}
 iv. stacks : use to push content from components
 - @pushOnceTo: mean that it will not render again if you use it two or more times in different components..
+- @pushTo : it will push multiple times, with different js if you wrote, it usesfull for that!
 ```ts
 // Main app.edge
 <!DOCTYPE html>